 If your GS8 runs completely out of battery and will not turn on we have a few ideas.
 Plug it in with the official cable and wall plug, and leave it there for 15-20 minutes.
 Then, press and hold both power and volume down for 8-10 seconds.
 This is the same process as rebooting a frozen Galaxy, and multiple users report it saved their dead Galaxy S8.

 If this doesn’t work for you, reach out to Samsung and get your defective phone replaced.
 It’s possible a software update may prevent this from happening, and we’ll update once we hear more from Samsung on this issue.
 They’ve confirmed the problem is on a very small scale, and are actively investigating.

-Now that the official Galaxy S8 Android 8.0 Oreo update is here, a few problems are starting to emerge.
+Now that the official Galaxy S8 Android 9 Pie update is in beta, or available for some, a few problems are starting to emerge.
 So far we’re not seeing anything major, but there are the usual complaints.